ASA: An Alternative to LASIK

 Cost of ASA

 At Whitsett Vision Group, the cost of ASA is the same as LASIK.
 Since ASA is also considered an elective surgery, most insurance companies do not cover the cost of the procedure.
 You can, however, use your Health Savings Account or Flex Spending account to help cover the cost of your procedure.

 We also offer financing options, with approved credit, through Care Credit, to all of our surgical patients.
 Learn more by contacting our refractive counselors today.
 You can also visit CareCredit.com, or apply online for your CareCredit® account today.

 Ready to Schedule?

-If you’re ready to schedule a consultation to determine if you’re a good candidate for ASA, call Whitsett Vision group at (713) 365-9099 today, and ask to speak with a Laser Vision counselor.
+If you’re ready to schedule a consultation to determine if you’re a good candidate for ASA, click here to request an appointment, or call us today at (713) 365-9099, and ask to speak with a Laser Vision counselor.